T–V distinction in the world's languages: Estonian

-Estonian is a language with T–V distinction, second person plural (teie) is used instead of second person singular (sina) as a means of expressing politeness or formal speech.
+Estonian is a language with T–V distinction, second-person plural (teie) is used instead of second-person singular (sina) as a means of expressing politeness or formal speech.
 Sina is the familiar form of address used with family, friends, and minors.
 The distinction is still much more widely used and more rigid than in closely related Finnish language.

 Similar to the French language vouvoyer, the verb teietama is used, and teie is used when addressing a (new) customer or a patient, or when talking to a person in his/her function.
 In hierarchical organizations, like large businesses or armies, sina is used between members of a same rank/level while teie is used between members of different ranks.
-Sina (the verb sinatama is also used) is used with relatives, friends, when addressing children and with close colleagues.
+Sina (the verb sinatama is also used) is used with relatives, friends, when addressing children, and with close colleagues.
 Borderline situations, such as distant relatives, young adults, customers in rental shops or new colleagues, sometimes still present difficulties.

-Hungarian

-Hungarian provides numerous, often subtle means of T–V distinction: